The Greatest Battle Lies Within

 The man blocked it, then pulled his own sword around and drew the edge across Sir Dargan’s arm.
 It cut through his chainmail, warm blood alerting the knight to a wound, and he grit his teeth, striking again.

 But—again—his opponent blocked it on perfect cue and countered with a slice that cut Sir Dargan’s left shoulder.
-The same happened in several more exchanges, and even a few series of faster sequences, until Sir Dargan stepped a few paces back, eyeing the man warily, panting and bleeding from countless cuts while the other stood straight and unnicked without even a hair out of place.
+The same happened in several more exchanges, and even a few series of faster sequences, until Sir Dargan stepped a few paces back, eyeing the man warily, panting and bleeding from countless cuts, his wounded side hot, while the other stood straight and unnicked without even a hair out of place.

 The cloaked man’s mouth twitched in a smirk, and he shook his head slowly, eyes glinting darkly.
 “You can’t beat me, sir knight.
 I am you.
 I know every move you will make, every skill you have ever learned.”
+His voice softened, almost pleading, almost losing its dark edge.
+“Think of the power within both our grasps before you throw it away so rashly.”
 He paused.
 “I’ll give you another chance to join me.”

 Sir Dargan clenched his jaw and tightened his fist around his sword hilt, narrowing his eyes.
 “Never.”
 But despair reared its head, trying to snuff out his will to fight.
-How could he beat a foe that could read his every move on his own?
+How could he beat, on his own, a foe that could read his every move?

 Then he struck again, a hot determination blazing through his veins.
-This time, a white light—bright with warmth—flashed from his sword, illuminating the clearing…and the man’s cowering, squinting face.
+This time, a golden-white light—bright with warmth—flashed from his sword, illuminating the clearing…and the man’s cowering, squinting face.

 With a final screech, ringing in rage across the island, the figure blended into the swirling fog, becoming a dark vision only—then fading away.